anacomo/Website-Design/README.md

 # Website-Design
-Ideas From Website Design Courses with HTML, CSS, JavaScript <br>
-Things to take in consideration:
+Ideas From Website Design Courses with HTML, CSS, JavaScript Things to take in consideration:
 - Symmetry
 - Asymmetry
 - Shapes (Circle)